Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Unknown**
 > Barrowin has a number of Vigilance stacks equal to the number of Champions in the formation that are either lawful or dwarves.
-She increases the health of other Champions in the formation by 5% of her max health for each Vigilance stack.
+She increases the health of other Champions in the formation by `$amount%` of her max health for each Vigilance stack.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>